wp-plugins/image-zoom/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Bug when the link points to an post url

 = 1.6.0 =
 * Detect image when the url is not an url to the media file
 * Possibility to add the title or the alt text